ewendel/elm-workshop/README.md

 Having only one card is boring, so create a list of three cards, each having different values for `state` (and maybe `id` too?).

-Next, we're going to create this function: `viewCards : List Card -> Html msg`.
+Next, we're going to create this function: `viewCards : List Card -> Html a`.

 Notice how the type signature helps in communicating what the function does!
 Type signatures are a very powerful tool, as you will discover throughout this workshop.